SE2026-Capstone/course-gpt/README.md

   redis-server --maxmemory-policy noeviction
 ```

-To connect to the instance use `redis-cli -h localhost 6379`
+To connect to the instance use `redis-cli`

 # Setting up auth locally